 Detroit, Sept.
-27.-Somewhere in the little town of Algonac, Mrs. Kezia Richardson-Sullivan, 58 years old, is seeking rest, after a dogged search for her son Frank, who toddled along with his father, when the latter left his wife in St. Catharines, Ont., 31 years ago.
-When Mrs. Sullivan left Detroit, last Monday, she had almost given up hope of prohibition.
-Altogether, he finds an of ever seeing her boy again.
-Within of ever seeing her boy again.
-Within another week, she will be called home, perhops, to find him awaiting her.
-Yesterday, Mrs. James B. Simma, 634 Yesterday, Mrs. James B. Simma, 634 Wabash avenue, a daughter of Mrs. Salan and sister of the con who has no liven and sister of the see who has not seen her for more than 30 years, learned that her brother probably is in Chicago, and that he is seeking his mother.
-Mrs. Simms has written to her brother.
+27.-Somewhere in the little town of Algonac, Mrs. Kezis Richardson-Sullivan, 58 years old, is seeking payment was under protest.
+No evidence little town of Algonac, Mrs. Kezia Richrest, after a dogged search for her son Frank, who toddled along with his father, when the latter left his wife in St. Catharines, Ont., 31 years ago.

+When Mrs. Sullivan left Detroit, last made, and that it was within the area.

+er.
 She is certain that the family will be reunited but has refrained from communicating with her mother, until Frank arrives at the family home.

 "Mother is sick, and I wouldn't care to risk the chance," said the daughter yesterday.
-"Of course, I'm certain that it's Frank, but it'll be much nicer to have him right here with us when she have him right here with us when she returns.
+"Of course, I'm certain that it's Frank, but it'll be much nicer to have him right here with us when she returns.
 We've written to him.
-All we need is an answer.
-Richardson left in 1878, according to Mrs. Sullivan.
+All we need is an answer."

+Richardson left in 1878, according to Richardson left in 1878, according to Mrs. Sullivan.
 Frank was six years old then.
-Year after year she searched for some trace of the man and boy.
-Her search was rewarded in a measure last May, when she learned that her husband and son had been in San Jose.
+Year after year she searched for some trace of the man and hoy.
+Her search was rewarded in a measure last May, when she learned that her husband and son had been in San Jose

 She immediately communicated with the chief of police of that city.
 The story of the woman's efforts to recover her boy found its way into the newspapers.
 Frank, in Chicago, read of the mother's efforts.
 He wrote to Supt.
-Downey, of the Detroit police department, for formation concerning the whereabouts of Mrs. Sullivan who he believes is his mo- Announcement of the arrival of this letter was printed in a Detreit paper.
+Downey, of the Detroit police department, for formation concerning the whereabouts of Mrs. Sullivan who he believes is his mo-

+Announcement of the arrival of this letter was printed in a Detroit paper.
 Mrs. Simms read it, just after her mo-ther, broken in health as the result of her fruitless search, left for a rest in Algonac.

 When the missing son returns to Detroit, Mrs. Sullivan will be brought back.
 Then the sad story of the deserted woman's struggle to find her boy will have its happy termination.
-Mrs. Simms and the son are the op! children of the Richardsons.
-BRITISHERS AT NEW YORK.
+Mrs. Simms and the son are the on! children of the Richardsons.

+BRITISHERS

+AT NEW YORK.